hamidgholami/terraform_lab/practice-questions/README.md

     ```
 40. Where is the location of the CLI configuration File?
     ```txt
-    On Windows, the file must be named named terraform.rc and placed in the relevant user's %APPDATA% directory.
+    On Windows, the file must be named "terraform.rc" and placed in the relevant user's '%APPDATA%' directory.
-    On all other systems, the file must be named .terraformrc (note the leading period) and placed directly in the home directory of the relevant user.
+    On all other systems, the file must be named ".terraformrc" (note the leading period) and placed directly in the home directory of the relevant user.
-    The location of the Terraform CLI configuration file can also be specified using the TF_CLI_CONFIG_FILE environment variable.
+    The location of the Terraform CLI configuration file can also be specified using the 'TF_CLI_CONFIG_FILE' environment variable.
     ```
 41. What is Provider Plugin Cache?